808 Royal Avenue

 The parking lot currently there is currently the best-value place to park in the area.
 I am not thrilled with the idea of it going away.
 Are there any plans for affordable parking to make up for it, or will people be forced to use the more expensive (and less common) meters?

-MOS2 asked 9 months ago
+MOS2 asked over 1 year ago

 Thank you for your question.
 One of the most important things that the City is considering with regard to this proposal is its alignment with the Official Community Plan (OCP), which was developed in close collaboration with the community.
 The OCP designates 808 Royal Avenue as “School / Institutional,” which allows for post-secondary schools and public parks and institutions, such as libraries.
 Parking facilities are not supported by this designation.
 The proposed Douglas College expansion project at 808 Royal Avenue is consistent with this land use designation and would provide student housing in alignment with Provincial policy priorities.